Enbridge's economic impact on Oregon

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

-- Across the United States, Enbridge’s capital expenditures totaled $2.59 billion, while our operating and administrative expenditures (on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages) totaled $2.22 billion.
+- Across the United States, Enbridge’s capital expenditures (on such items as equipment purchases and replacement, system integrity-related investments, and capital leases) totaled nearly $2 billion, while our operating and administrative expenditures (on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages) totaled nearly $3.4 billion.

 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.